Backlund Transformations for Darboux Integrable Differential Systems: Integrable Extensions of Darboux Integrable Differential Systems

-The last equations in \EqRef{DarbAdmis1} and \EqRef{DarbAdmis2} state that the number of Darboux invariants for each singular Pfaffian system of $\CalE$ is $\rank(J)$ more that those for the corresponding Pfaffian systems of $\CalI$.
 In terms of this definition, Theorem \StRef{DIext} states that if $\bfp\: (\CalE, N) \to (\CalI, M)$ is an integrable extension and $\CalI$ is decomposable, then there always exists singular Pfaffian systems for $\CalE$ which are compatible.
-We shall see in Theorem \StRef{DiagDarbComp1} that Darboux compatible extensions naturally arise when integrable extensions are constructed by group reductions using diagonal actions.
+We shall see in Theorem \StRef{DiagDarbComp1} that maximally compatible extensions naturally arise when integrable extensions are constructed by group reductions using diagonal actions.